QR Cake vs ME-QR: Free QR Code Generators Compared

 Cleaner short URLs.
 QR Cake's short URLs are cleanly branded.
 ME-QR's are functional but less polished.
 For codes printed on customer-facing assets, the short URL appearance matters more than people expect.

 Stronger privacy posture.
 The exact data-collection practices of ad-supported free tools are often harder to verify than those of subscription-based products.
-QR Cake's business model is transparent: we sell paid plans, we don't monetise scan data through advertising.
+QR Cake's business model is transparent: free dynamic scans may show a short ad, paid plans remove ads, and we don't sell scan data.
 ME-QR's privacy practices may be fine, but ad-supported services intrinsically have more complex data relationships.

 Faster scan-to-destination.
 Some ad-supported QR redirects include an interstitial or delay before redirecting.
-QR Cake redirects are direct.
+QR Cake's paid redirects are direct and ad-free; free scans may show a short ad before redirecting.
 For high-conversion contexts (a restaurant menu, a flash sale code), milliseconds matter.

 Feature-by-feature comparison